oliverschmidt/a2retronet/README.md

 Any changes to the SD Card contents (e.g., replacing a disk image file) are detected by the Apple II in real time.
 This also applies to changes to the `A2retroNET.txt` configuration file in the SD Card root directory.
 Simply keep `A2retroNET.txt` open in Windows Notepad.
 Your changes will be applied immediately each time you save.

+Note: Instead of connecting to a PC, A2Pico can also be connected to a smartphone.
+The SD card contents will then be displayed in the smartphone's standard file browser.
+If you don't already have one, you'll only need a text file editor app to edit `A2retroNET.txt`.
+[EZText](https://apps.apple.com/de/app/eztext-text-editor/id1616281411) (for iOS) and [Simple Text Editor](https://play.google.com/store/apps/details?id=com.maxistar.textpad&hl=en) (for Android) are such (free, ad-free) apps.
+You can find the right adapter or cable to connect A2Pico to a smartphone (with USB-C port) by searching for "USB C OTG Micro USB".

 Please ensure the A2Pico `USB Pwr` is set to `off` when using this firmware!

 ### A2retroNET-USB.uf2